phenogram/bindings/README.en.md

 ### Client
 To use the API, you first need to implement the ClientInterface, which has only one method - `sendRequest`.

-> Pay special attention to InputFile handling.
+> Pay special attention to file handling.
-> You could skip this part and just json_encode the request if there is no need to send files,
+> The library does not provide an implementation of InputFileInterface,
-> but this will crash with a horrible exception if you actually try to send a file.
+> how you read and send files depends on your client.

 The implementation of the client is out of scope for this project, but here's an example implementation using ext-curl: